godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/evmTask5.md

 cd blockchain-workshop-ethereum-simple
 ```

-Next, install the dependencies, build the smart contracts, and start Hardhat node to run a local Ethereum development chain.
+Next, install the dependencies, build the smart contracts, and start the Hardhat node to run a local Ethereum development chain.

 ```
 cd ~/projects/blockchain-workshop-ethereum-simple